N-I-TI-N/Covid-Data-EDA-Dashboard-/README.md

 Here's a brief overview of the projects included in this portfolio:

-1. **COVID-19 EDA+Dashboard**
+1. **COVID-19 EDA+Dashboard:**
-   A comprehensive analysis of COVID-19 data using SQL Server with interactive visualizations using Tableau.<br>
+   - Done comprehensive analysis of COVID-19 data using SQL Server with interactive visualizations using Tableau.<br>
    ***Skills Used:*** Joins, CTE's, Temp Tables, Nested Querry, Windows Functions, Aggregate Functions, Creating Views, Converting Data Types

-2. **Adidas Sales Analysis Dashboard**
+2. **Adidas Sales Analysis Dashboard:**
-   A comprehensive analysis of Adidas Sales data with interactive visualizations using Excel.<br>
+   - Done comprehensive analysis of Adidas Sales data with interactive visualizations using Excel.<br>
    ***Skills Used:*** Pivot tables/slicers, Data Analysis, Custom formatting, Working with shapes, Design and colors.

-3. **Data Science Job Recruitment**
+3. **Data Science Job Recruitment:**
    - Created synthetic data of job applicants and uploaded it to Mongodb Database.
    - Conducted EDA on the applicants data to get some usefull insights.
    - Done hypothesis testing that involved ETL process, Designing synthetic experiment, and conducting statistical analysis of results.